sripadv2000/worldlink-erp-crm/CONTRIBUTING.md

 If you find a bug or have a suggestion for an enhancement :

-- please make sure it was not asked before here [issues](https://github.com/idurar/idurar-erp-crm/issues).
+- please make sure it was not asked before.
-- make sure it is not work in progress here [pull requests](https://github.com/idurar/idurar-erp-crm/pulls).
+- make sure it is not work in progress here.
-- you can then [create an issue](https://github.com/idurar/idurar-erp-crm/issues/new/choose) with the following information:
+- you can then [create an issue](https://github.com/sripadv2000/worldlink-erp-crm/issues) with the following information:
   - a short but descriptive title.
   - a detailed description of the issue or suggestion (if it is a bug include the steps to reproduce it).